ApiLogicServer/Docs/docs/Security-sql.md

     You can store the user / roles information in a sql database, and use it for authentication.

     The database can be sqlite, or your own authdb.
-The sqlite apparatus is pre-installed into each project, so it's a good place to start.
+The sqlite apparatus is pre-installed and pre-configured into each project, so it's a good place to start.

     In most cases, the database/schema is *separate* from your project's database/schema, so the auth information can be shared over multiple projects.